-The hipster hospitality company rounded up recipes for cocktails, sweets, and dishes served at several of the brand’s in-house hotel bars and restaurants and packaged them with an activity book, doodles, affirmations, and virtual backgrounds as a free “smorgasbord of safer at home delights.”
+The hipster hospitality company rounded up recipes for cocktails, sweets, and dishes served at several of the brand’s in-house hotel bars and restaurants and packaged them with an activity book, doodles, affirmations, and virtual backgrounds.
 The Dropbox Care Package, which they initially emailed to patrons in their distribution list, includes favorites such as Whitfield’s Buttermilk Biscuits and Mushroom Gravy (Ace Hotel Pittsburgh), Best Girl’s Pozole Verde (Downtown Los Angeles), King’s Highway’s Date Shake (Palm Springs), Seaworthy’s Holy Water Cocktail (New Orleans), and Hoi Polloi’s Smoked Bacon and Onion Hash (London Shoreditch).
 While these recipes will continue to be favorites, here are 10 things you won’t see in hotels anymore.

 Popeyes’ marinade techniques

 The Louisiana Kitchen is still embroiled in a “whose fried chicken sammie is better” war, so they’d be pollo loco to reveal the spycraft behind what makes its poultry simultaneously crispy, tender, and juicy.
 But the brand’s head of culinary innovation, Amy Alarcon, did let some marinating strategies out of the bag during an interview with Forbes.
 The main takeaways were Crystal hot sauce, buttermilk, and lots of time in the fridge (at least 12 hours and preferably overnight).
 She also relinquished her roasted chicken recipe, which employs similar techniques.